A tool to help young people under 18 remove nude images of themselves from the internet, from Childline and the IWF

 You can suggest that your child tries one of the following:

-- Try using your default browser and close private browsing if you’re using the Yoti app.
+- Try using your default browser (the browser that opens automatically if you click a web link) and close private browsing if you’re using the Yoti app

 - See if they can log in to their Childline locker and send an email to Childline explaining the problem and the team will be able to help.